LCoul/MDELinux/README.md

 # Local Computer
-Connect to your Ansible control node server, for example using this command: ssh rod@ms-012.myworkspace.microsoft.com -p 45163. ms-012.myworkspace.microsoft.com could also be an IP address.
+Connect to your Ansible control node server, for example using this command:<br>
+_ssh rod@ms-012.myworkspace.microsoft.com -p 45163_ (ms-012.myworkspace.microsoft.com could also be an IP address).<br>
-Answer 'yes' when prompted if you are sure to continue connecting Provide the login password when prompted
+Answer 'yes' when prompted if you are sure to continue connecting<br>
+Provide the login password when prompted.<br>
 ```# ssh rod@ms-012.myworkspace.microsoft.com -p 45163```

 # Ansible control node